-Trading fees aside, having access to trade what you want is also an important consideration.
-Interactive Brokers provides its clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading while Firstrade gives clients access to Stock Trading, Options Trading and Mutual Funds.
-As far as mutual funds go, Firstrade offers its clients access to 12191 different mutual funds while Interactive Brokers has 8026 available funds, a difference of 4,165.00.
-And, commission free ETFs deserve a mention, with Interactive Brokers having the upper hand thanks to its 33 available ETFs compared to Firstrade's offering of 12.
+Next to commission rates, being able to trade what you want is important.
+Interactive Brokers offers clients Stock Trading, Options Trading, Mutual Funds and Futures Trading while Firstrade offers Stock Trading, Options Trading and Mutual Funds.
+Looking at mutual funds, Firstrade offers its clients access to 12603 different mutual funds while Interactive Brokers has 10051 available funds, a difference of 2,552.
+Commission free ETFs can also be valuable for customers, with Interactive Brokers falling behind Firstrade, offering 45 commission free ETFs compared to Firstrade's 2200.

-Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
-Interactive Brokers makes virtual trading available to clients, while Firstrade does not.
-For mobile trading, Firstrade gives clients access to an iPhone App and Android App while Interactive Brokers has an iPhone App, iPad App and Android App.
-Online banking is also used by many clients, and multiple brokerages provide these services.
-Checking Accounts and Debit Cards are offered by Firstrade while Interactive Brokers offers none of these.
-All things considered, when it comes to platform tools, research, and trading via smartphone, Interactive Brokers posted awards for Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2014, while Firstrade found itself with none of these.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Interactive Brokers offers virtual trading while Firstrade does not.
+Taking a look at mobile trading, Firstrade along with Interactive Brokers both support the iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts and Debit Cards are available to clients of Firstrade while Interactive Brokers offers customers Debit Cards.
+On the whole, when it comes to tools, research, and mobile trading, Interactive Brokers was rated Best in Class - Mobile Trading, while Firstrade was rated none of these.

-Overall, Interactive Brokers takes the upper hand with 4.00 stars over Firstrade's 3.50 stars.
+Overall, Interactive Brokers comes out on top with 4.50 stars over Firstrade's 4.00 stars.